 The Whitemud District was created in 1972, Manitoba’s first conservation district.
 The boundaries and subdistricts were formed on watershed boundaries so water issues could be dealt with effectively.
 The members of the main board and eight subdistrict committees all live within the the Whitemud River watershed.

-The Whitemud Watershed Conservation District envisions a healthy sustainable diverse landscape capable of providing economic, social and environmental benefits for current and future generations.
+The Whitemud Watershed District envisions a healthy sustainable diverse landscape capable of providing economic, social and environmental benefits for current and future generations.